Lieder-Lab/liederDB/README.md

 >
     select <AppleName, first(AppleColor)> from Apple where AppleCount > 2;

->The 'ELEMENT_FUNCTION' are functions with only one result, and will write the result into every cell of corresponding column.
+>The 'ELEMENT_FUNCTION' are functions with only one result, and will fill the result into every cell of corresponding column.
 >
->>The 'count' function calculates the row count of the column named 'COLUMN_NAME' from the result table.
+>>The 'count' function return the selected row count of the column named 'COLUMN_NAME' from the result table.
 >
 >>The 'sum' function sums the numerial value of the column named 'COLUMN_NAME' from the result table.
 >